chopdicemince/chopdicemince.github.io/_posts/2018-08-19-markdown-john-gruber.md

 # What does Markdown look like?

 [Matt Cone has a nice web page of examples in Markdown](https://www.markdownguide.org/basic-syntax).
 Matt Cone also wrote a free, downloadable book about Markdown, called [The Markdown Guide](https://www.markdownguide.org/book).

+# What is the file extension for Markdown?

+Markdown file names end with: .md